aws-lambda-template-generator/ts-graphql-hello-world-sam-cli/README.md

 Go to `http://localhost:3000/test/graphql`.
 You may need to change the actual query url within the query tab to `http://localhost:3000/test/graphql/profile`.

-For troubleshooting for Apollo Server, we have local appllo server which can be run by `yarn local-graphql`.
+For troubleshooting for Apollo Server, we have local Apollo server which can be run by `yarn local-graphql`.

 3. Deploy the function